-R2P nanoimprint technology
+R2P NIL technology explained

-Roll-to-Plate nanoimprint lithography
+Roll-to-plate nanoimprint lithography

 Morphotonics has developed a unique roll-to-plate (R2P) nanoimprint technology, which is flexible and can be used for pilot- and mass production.
 The technology is cost-effective and due to the special properties of the flex stamps, it opens up a wide new range of product applications.